clrng: A tool set for parallel random numbergeneration on GPUs in R: Simulating Gaussian Random Fields

 \section{Simulating Gaussian Random Fields}

-Simulating Gaussian random fields (GRF's) is computationally intensive due the high dimensionality of the problem, a 100 by 100 grid has 10,000 cells and a 10,000 by 10,000 variance matrix.
-Writing $x_1,\dots, x_n$ as point locations (i.e.\ centres of grid cells), the joint distribution of $U=(U_{x_1},\dots,U_{x_n})^\top$ is multivariate Normal (MVN).
-An isotropic random field has a variance matrix with entries which depend on the distances between point locations, and a GRF with geometric anisotoropy has entries depending on the direction as well as the distance.
-A geometrically anisotropic GRF with a \citet{matern1960spatial} correlation function is defined as
+Simulating Gaussian random fields (GRFs) poses computational challenges due to the high dimensionality of the problem.
+For instance, a 100 by 100 grid results in 10,000 cells and a 10,000 by 10,000 covariance matrix.
+Writing $x_1, x_2, \dots, x_n$ as the point locations (e.g., centers of grid cells), the joint distribution of $U=(U_{x_1}, U_{x_2}, \dots, U_{x_n})^\top$ is a multivariate Normal (MVN) distribution.
+An isotropic random field features a variance matrix with entries that depend solely on the distances between point locations.
+A GRF with geometric anisotoropy includes entries that depend on both the distances and directions between the points.
+A geometrically anisotropic GRF with a Mat\'ern correlation function, as described by Mat\'ern (1960) \citep{matern1960spatial}, is defined as:

 where $K_\kappa(\cdot)$ is a modified Bessel function of the second kind with order $\kappa$ and $\Gamma(\cdot)$ is the standard gamma function.
 The model parameters are: \begin{itemize} \item $\sigma$, the (marginal) variance $\var(U_i) = \sigma$; \item $\kappa$, the shape parameter controlling the differentiability of $U(\cdot)$; \item $\phi$, the range parameter controlling how quickly correlation decays with distance in the direction where correlation is strongest; \item $\omega \geq 1$, a parameter controlling how much faster correlation decays in the direction where correlation is weakest; and \item $\theta$, the angle of rotation required to put the direction of maximum correlation on the x-axis. \end{itemize} The standard isotropic Mat\'ern model is obtained by setting $\omega = 1$.
 There are several alternative parameterisations of Mat\'ern covariance functions in literature \citep[see][]{haskard2007anisotropic}.
 In \pkg{gpuBatchMatrix}, we use the above form with the $\sqrt{8\kappa}$ term as it allows $\phi$ to be interpretable as the distance beyond which correlation is less than 0.14.
+The conceptually simplest way of simulating a GRF is to multiply a vector of independent standard Normals by the Cholesky decomposition of $\Sigma$.
+This method is known as the direct matrix decomposition method.